mechmotum/cyipopt/README.rst

-This repository has been forked from <https://bitbucket.org/amitibo/cyipopt>
+This repository has been forked from <https://bitbucket.org/amitibo/cyipopt>.
+The code is now able to handle exceptions in the callback functions.
+Also, a docker container for easy usage is provided.

 ==================
 README for cyipopt